dankends/Coffee-Analysis/README.md

     bashCopy codejupyter notebook Coffee_Analysis.ipynb
     ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-3.  **Run the Notebook**: Execute each cell in the notebook to see the analysis
+3.  **Run the Notebook**: Go through each cell to see the analysis steps and
-    steps and visualizations.
+    visualizations.

 Example Code Snippets
 ---------------------

-Some example code snippets used in the analysis:
+Some of the code used in the analysis:

 -   Loading and displaying the dataset: